Are You Guilty By Association?

 Then?
 Stop feeding the trolls.

-and ‘report back to their gossipy overlord’, how do you know who to vanquish and who to leave be?
+In a digital landscape, where it is becoming increasingly difficult to identify people without enough integrity to remove themselves from your life, because their only intention is to spy on every little thing you do and ‘report back to their gossipy overlord’, how do you know who to vanquish and who to leave be?

-how to vaccinate ourselves from this type of human disorder, I do know this:
+While I don’t have a definitive answer on how to do this, on how to vaccinate ourselves from this type of human disorder, I do know this: feeding into it is the biggest part of the problem.

 Think about that too.